KIRAN-KUMAR-K3/Sales-Performance-Dashboard/README.md

 ```

 ### 2. Install Dependencies
-Make sure you have Python 3.7+ installed.
-Use `requirements.txt` to install necessary dependencies.
+Ensure Python 3.7+ is installed.
+Use the `requirements.txt` file to install the necessary dependencies.

 ```bash
 pip install -r requirements.txt